We want to see your shots of the blood moon! Share your best photos with iReport, and you could be featured on CNN.

 The”blood moon,” as it’s called, was the second of the year.

-Because it happened right after the perigee – when the moon is closest in its orbit to Earth – this blood moon was nearly the size of a super moon, appearing more than 5% larger than the previous blood moon in April.
+Because it happens right after the perigee, the closest point to Earth in the moon’s orbit, this blood moon will be nearly the size of a super moon – appearing 5.3% larger than the previous blood moon on April 15.

 While we’re talking sequels, this series is only halfway through.
 Two more blood moons are coming.
 Hollywood might dub it a quadrilogy, but scientists call it a tetrad.